goderich/dissertation/dissertation.md

 Note that unlike other dialects, the Squliq forms *ʔəs**an*** 'to go (LV)' and *swaʔ**un*** 'how (PV)' are regular, without an alternating /l/.
 This is a later innovation in Squliq, which regularized many of its irregular verbs.
 See @sec:paradigm-leveling for more information on this regularization phenomenon.

 The Matu'uwal word *h**um**icuwaʔ* 'how' and its cognates in other dialects are special, because it is a wh-word but it is also marked for Austronesian voice morphology, which occurs only in verbs.
 It serves as the main predicate in sentences where it appears, but non-AV forms are rare.
-I have elicited a PV form in Matu'uwal (*həcuwal**un***) and found a PV form for Plngawan (*hacol**un***) in @shih2008 and @chen2012.
+I have elicited a PV form in Matu'uwal (*həcuwal**un***) and found a PV form for Plngawan (*hacol**un***) in @shih2008 and J. @chen2012.
 Both the Matu'uwal and Plngawan suffixed forms have an alternating /l/ phoneme, and I expect other dialects to have the same behaviour in cognates.

 ### Vowel alternations